Portugal is generally considered a gay-friendly country, and it has been ranked as one of the most LGBT-friendly countries in the world.

 Same-sex marriage rights in Portugal

 Same-sex marriage has been legal in Portugal since 2010, which means that LGBT couples have the same legal rights and protections as opposite-sex couples when it comes to marriage and family.
+Here are some of the key family rights for LGBT couples in Portugal:

 Adoption rights for same-sex couples in Portugal

 Same-sex couples in Portugal have the right to adopt children, both individually and jointly.
+This was legalized in 2007, several years before same-sex marriage was legalized.

 Fertility treatments for LGBT couples in Portugal

 Same-sex couples in Portugal also have access to fertility treatments, such as in vitro fertilization (IVF) and artificial insemination.
+This is regulated by law and is available to both opposite-sex and same-sex couples.

 Parental leave for gay couples in Portugal

+Same-sex couples who have children are entitled to the same parental leave as opposite-sex couples.
 This includes paid leave for the birth or adoption of a child, as well as unpaid leave for up to six months to care for a child.

 Divorce and separation for LGBT couples